Hzzkygcs/setInterval-python/README.md

 # b
 ```

-Please note that it'll cost too much to make the  `change_next_func()` version of this method, where there're not much people will need this feature.
-So for the substitute, I provide the change_next_func trick by using `run_once()` method.
+Please note that it'll cost too much to make the  `change_next_func()` version of this method, where there'll no many people will need this feature.
+So for the substitute, I provide the change_next_func trick by using the `run_once()` method.

 ## Get the return
 To get the return of the interval, you need to call `.get_return()` from the object of setInterval.
 This method will give you the returned data from the latest call.
-Please remember that `.get_return()` will give you `None` if the function haven't ever called, or if your function gives no return.
+Please remember that `.get_return()` will give you `None` if the function hasn't ever called, or if your function gives no return.

 Here's the example to get the returned object and to use shared memory trick: